-Our second proposal is a min-conflict heuristic (MCH) based micro-genetic algorithm (MGA) [6], that is an evolutionary algorithm with small population size of chromosomes, to handle the PC configuration problems.
+Our second proposal is a min-conflict heuristic (MCH) based micro-genetic algorithm (MGA) [11,12], that is an evolutionary algorithm with small population size of chromosomes, to handle the PC configuration problems.
 In general, when handling constraint satisfaction or optimization problems with evolutionary algorithms, a bit-string called chromosome will usually be used to represent a possible valuation for all the variables in the constrained problem.
 When the valuation represented by a particular chromosome violates no constraints in the problem, the chromosome denotes a solution.
 For solving constrained problems with a large number of variables (say > 500), a MGA with a small population size PZ in the range of 6-20 may often outperform the traditional evolutionary algorithms with larger population size [6].
 This is probably because the computational cost can be minimized by focusing the search only on a reasonably small population of chromosomes without much impact on the search efficiency.
+Initially, the MGA randomly generates a small population of n chromosomes.
+Then, the algorithm selects the best m chromosomes for reproduction according to some ranking mechanism as determined by the fitness/objective value of each chromosome.
+There are two main types of reproductive operators: crossover and mutation to be applied on those selected chromosomes.
+After reproduction, a new generation is formed.
+And the whole process iterates until a solution is found, the whole population is converged to the same pattern or the resource limit set for the maximum number of generations (MAX_CENS) is exceeded.